 The two surgeons were employed by the University of South Florida’s medical school.
 The university had a teaching affiliate agreement with the hospital.
 The widower sued all of these parties for medical negligence in the death of his wife.

 The hospital moved for summary judgment, which the trial court granted.
 The widower appealed.
 In an August 24 opinion, the Florida Second District Court of Appeal affirmed the lower court’s decision.

 The Second District noted the plaintiff’s wife “received three separate notices” prior to surgery informing her that the surgeons were affiliated with the university and not the hospital.
 This was more than sufficient to comply with the requirements of Florida law.
 Indeed, the decedent signed a form acknowledging that she read and understood these notices.

 The widower argued that even if the surgeons were employees of the university, the hospital had a “nondelegable duty to provide nonnegligent surgical care” to his wife.
 The Second District disagreed.
 Once again, Florida law expressly allows hospitals to delegate liability in the manner it did.
 In addition, the court observed the hospital did not assume “any contractual obligations” with respect to the cancer surgery.
 The court further rejected the widower’s claim that federal Medicare law prevented the hospital from delegating liability: Noting that no other Florida court had ever made such a finding, “We decline the invitation to be the first.”

 The Second District’s decision only applies to the hospital.
-It does not absolve the university or its surgeons of any potential medical malpractice liability.
+It does not absolve the university or its surgeons of any potential medical negligence liability.
 But this decision emphasizes how Florida law often restricts the ability of malpractice victims, and their families, to hold all medical providers accountable for their actions.
-That is why, if you find yourself in this type of situation and need advice from an experienced Clearwater medical malpractice attorney, contact the Law Office of Paul B. Genet, P.A., at (727) 538-8865.
+That is why, if you find yourself in this type of situation and need advice from an experienced Clearwater medical negligence attorney, contact the Law Office of Paul B. Genet, P.A., at (727) 538-8865.